Chart Color Schemes

 Korora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Korora, as per the latest Census evaluation, 79.1% of dwellings were houses, with the remaining 20.9% consisting of semi-detached homes, apartments, and other types.
-This is comparable to Non-Metro NSW's figures of 78.4% houses and 21.6% other dwellings.
-Home ownership in Korora stood at 43.0%, with mortgaged properties making up 34.6% and rented dwellings accounting for 22.4%.
-The median monthly mortgage repayment in Korora was $1,950, higher than Non-Metro NSW's average of $1,733.
-Weekly rent in Korora was recorded at $450, compared to Non-Metro NSW's figure of $370.
-Nationally, Korora's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+Dwelling structure in Korora, as evaluated at the latest Census, comprised 79.1% houses and 20.9% other dwellings.
+In comparison, Non-Metro NSW had 78.4% houses and 21.6% other dwellings.
+Home ownership in Korora was higher than Non-Metro NSW at 43.0%, with the rest mortgaged (34.6%) or rented (22.4%).
+The median monthly mortgage repayment was $1,950, above Non-Metro NSW's average of $1,733.
+Median weekly rent in Korora was $450, compared to Non-Metro NSW's $370.
+Nationally, Korora's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing